 Also, like the Bronze level, Brother’s Keeper can be added for $20 per unit per month to cover an additional $100,000.

 Cost: $205 per unit, per month

-The Gold plan of membership is the most comprehensive level of coverage.
+The Gold membership is the most comprehensive level of coverage.
 With this level, you will have peace of mind knowing that you’ll have unlimited sharing, no matter how high the bills are.

 With this level, you are covered for any medical incident that totals $500 or more, with no limit on the amount that can be shared per illness.

 This includes inpatient or outpatient hospital incidents and surgery, as well as surgery performed at facilities that meet accepted standards and telemedicine.